h-gear/revolution/README.md

 * 5_deployment
 * functions (# applied accross the project and sourced in the code)

+In adition, the code and procedures to create the word2vec models needed as input for running shico can be found in the subfolder **w2v_models/delegates**.
+The code is applied to the data from the delegates of congress, but can be easily adapted and eqaully applied to create word2vec models for all other datasets in this project as well.

 ## Contributing
-If you want to contribute to the development of hgear, have a look at the [contribution guidelines](CONTRIBUTING.md).
-Please submit pull requests to us in case you want to participate.
+If you want to contribute to the development of hgear, have a look at the [contribution guidelines](CONTRIBUTING.md).Please submit pull requests to us in case you want to participate.
 Suggestions, improvements, and edits are most welcome!

 ## License
 This project is licensed under the Apache License 2.0 - see the [licence](LICENSE.md) file for details.
 This means that this project can be used, modified and redistributed for free, even for commercial purposes.